Framing Routine (FI)

 I meet via a zoom meeting with Patty Graner to offer feedback on the submission of Framing Routine.
 Also she provided feedback to include the extension activities to make a FRAM a FRAME.

-kswartwood About 5 years ago
+kswartwood Over 5 years ago